Theory for polaritonic quantum tunneling: Conclusion

 I did not take into account the friction or dissipation the systems realistically have.
 On the level of the action this would be, in principle, a straightforward extension~\cite{caldeira1981influence,weiss2012quantum,altlandsimons,ankerhold2007quantum}.
-I expect dissipation to modify the tunneling rate modification: the modification should be larger for a nearly dissipationless cavity than for a bad cavity with a large dissipation rate.
-However, it cannot change, for instance, the $N$-scaling of the action.
+I expect dissipation to modify the tunneling rate modification: since the formation of polaritons leads to a coherent effect, the modification should be larger for a nearly dissipationless cavity than for a bad cavity with a large dissipation rate.
+However, it should not change, for instance, the $N$-scaling of the action.